BUFFALO – To many observers, Rochester Americans coach Chris Taylor possesses the talent to run an NHL bench someday.

 Not only have the Amerks enjoyed two successful seasons under the affable Taylor, players seem to love playing for him.

 Not surprisingly, Taylor’s name came up during the Sabres’ search for Phil Housley’s replacement.
-Taylor, course, has close ties to general manager Jason Botterill, his friend and former teammate.
+Taylor, of course, has close ties to general manager Jason Botterill, his friend and former teammate.

 Taylor, 47, said Botterill and assistant GMs Steve Greeley and Randy Sexton talked to him throughout the search.